 Moodle

-Material and resources for Department of Pharmacology are hosted on Moodle.
+Materials and resources for the Department of Pharmacology are hosted on Moodle.

-Moodle is a flexible Virtual Learning Environment that is designed to support face-to-face teaching with a wide range of versatile online tools, as well as providing a place to upload resources for courses.
-It is very popular around the world as a tool for creating online dynamic teaching sites and supporting classroom training.test
+Moodle is a flexible Virtual Learning Environment designed to support face-to-face teaching with a wide range of versatile online tools and provide a place to upload resources for courses.
+It is very popular around the world as a tool for creating online dynamic teaching sites and supporting classroom training.

 Students are automatically registered on the course they are studying on Moodle.

-- NSTIB - course organiser Dr Millington, slb95@cam.ac.uk
+- NSTIB - course organiser Prof Walid Khaled, wtk22@cam.ac.uk

 - BBS & NST Part II - course organiser Dr Bulmer, dcb53@cam.ac.uk